The origin of synarché and why it is an infinity greater than all infinities

 Why is a concept which is the utmost, the greatest, the ultimate, the infinite, the "beyond-measure," consistently defined by reference to what it is not, rather than by what it is, no matter what language you choose?

 Here is a preliminary image I created while writing about this insight the other day.
 It's the well-known Riemann Sphere rotated 90 degrees backward so that Infinity (which is usually at the top) is at the backside.
 This rotation also brings the bottom Zero to the front (and also perceptually nearer to the ∞ than I'd ever seen it before, which is important.
 That small shift in perspective may have been the trigger for what happened next.)
-I started with this image from Wikipedia and brought the ∞ and the 0 together into the center where the question mark is pointing (see illustration):
+To do the thought experiment, I started with this image from Wikipedia and brought the ∞ and the 0 together into the center where the question mark is pointing (see illustration):

-For the first time, probably because I was using a sphere instead of a linear number line, it worked.
+For the first time, probably because I was using a sphere instead of a linear number line, it all worked!
 Not only could ∞ and 0 coherently unite at the center, but doing this move left two smaller question marks: What goes in the places where ∞ and 0 were (i.e. where they can be seen in the image above)?
 I thought about this for a while, but it didn't take long to see there was now room for complex "j" and "k" to fall neatly into place where the ∞ and the 0 had been, without disrupting anything else.
 I confess I'm not smart enough to know why this shouldn't work, so I continued with the thought experiment since it seemed to fit and was getting profound.
 I continued making similar sketches using Paint.Net to quickly draft the ideas, and eventually developed things to the point where I wanted a new name for the point at the center where ∞ and 0 are combined.

 Searching for an apt name, I experimented with numerous options over several days, whenever I had an idle moment.
 I began researching things like the word coined by ancient Greek Anaximander: aperion, and its predecessor, the word arché, said to be coined by his predecessor Thales (see illustration).
 I began looking into the concept of infinity in other languages, as well as looking at different possible symbols.
 At one point, I drew a symbol which combined zero and the lemniscate ∞ into a single shape.

-As symbols go, it's a pretty one which conveys its meaning quickly, in spite of looking like something from a Prince album cover.
-I especially liked the fact that this new symbol for infinity had three parts instead of the usual two, which corresponded well with my understanding of infinity as it is perceived using ternary logic.
-Many is the time I've pointed out that the main exclusion of binary logic's "excluded middle" is infinity itself.
-Likewise, I have lamented the resulting hard link between binary logic and finity.
-However, much though I liked the new zerofinity symbol, I did not like the resulting complexity of the symbol -- its shape should be more simple, more elegant, to convey the essential simplicity, or singularitiness, within this new kind of infinity.
-I also knew that one of the fundamental stumbling-blocks to understanding ternary logic in its own terms is the tendency to think that ternary "three" is simply "one" plus "two" when in fact that is a binary-structured thought.
+However, much though I liked the new zerofinity symbol, I did not like the resulting complexity of the symbol -- its shape ought be more simple, more elegant, to convey the essential simplicity, or singularitiness, in this new kind of infinity.
+I also knew that one of the fundamental stumbling-blocks to understanding ternary logic in its own terms is the tendency to think that ternary "three" is simply "one" plus "two."
 The true ternary "three" arises in a non-linear manner, not simply serially after "two."
 Therefore merging a lemniscate symbol with a zero might be a nice way to begin, but the stumbling-block of linearity would be right there in front of everyone, so I sought something deeper and more intrinsically elegant.

-Working on etymologies like this, about then I noticed that I kept encountering references to infinity in different ancient languages, but they were all structurally similar: they all could be translated to something very close to "without-end."
+Working on etymologies and intrinsic rules like this, about then I noticed that I kept encountering references to infinity in different ancient languages, but they were all structurally similar: they all could be translated to something very close to "without-end."
 Yet they were also all talking about something enormous, vast, encompassing, boundless, so immense as to contain everything everywhere.
 As I thought about this, it seemed obvious that some unknown perceptual dynamic had led humans to repeatedly arrive at a word for immeasureable which was rooted in the measureable.
 I began to wonder, how many cultures defined infinity by saying what it is not?
 And why not call it what it is, instead of what it is not?

 This led to the question: if we're going to go that direction, what is it?
 What is infinity, really?

 Thought experiments in this direction were fruitful right away.
 For years, I've been studying the history of a curious phrase: "God is an infinite sphere, the center of which is everywhere, the circumference nowhere."
 I well know the infinite is not simply "out-there," "far-away," "at-the-end-of-the-numbers," "beyond-all-that-is," but it is right here -- and everywhere else also.
 Everywhere in space, everywhere in time, everywhere in all dimensions.
-It is true that what we call infinite has several branches of meaning (like "potential" vs. "actual" and "qualitative" vs. "quantitative", etc.), but the trunk of its meaning is consistently a reference to something endlessly unbounded.
+It is true that what we call infinite has several branches of meaning (like "potential" vs. "actual" and "qualitative" vs. "quantitative", "countable" vs. "uncountable," etc.), but the trunk of its meaning is consistently a reference to something endlessly unbounded.

 If we're going to call something "without-end" then why are we giving it an end?
 Is the "set" of mathematical Set Theory not itself contained within the greater infinity which is the set of real, physical, life itself?
 What exactly forbids mathematics from touching physics... forever... even at the outermost periphery of infinity which supposedly goes on forever?
 Clearly it doesn't go on forever if it is limited to the boundaries of mathematics.

-We need something new, built from the ground-up with an etymological reference to its everywhereness.
+We need something new, built from the ground-up with an etymological reference to its everywhereness

 I began researching this concept.
 Soon I was reading about Ein Sof (again), I was reading about Ayin and Yesh (that was a new one).
 Then I was back to apeiron and Anaximander, then over to Aristotle, and forward again to Hilbert and Einstein, then back to (yet another) PDF on the history of infinity in case I might find something new.

-I was up in the middle of the night, learning that Tai Chi was not just an elegant form of boxing but a philosophical concept "tai-ji" meaning something akin to "Supreme Beyond-Pole," which is not quite the same as "Supreme Ultimate" I learned back when I took a semester of Tai Chi years ago.
+I was up in the middle of the night, learning that Tai Chi was not just an elegant form of boxing but a philosophical concept "tai-ji" meaning something akin to "Supreme Beyond-Pole," which is not quite the same as the "Supreme Ultimate" I learned back when I took a semester of Tai Chi years ago.
 My mind wandered often to resolving this quandary for several days.

-I found myself in a curious research paper reading about the structure of what happens beneath Planck scale, where physics breaks down and intuitively everything becomes one with everything but nobody talks about it because they think the Planck measure, at 10-33, is as small as anything can ever be.
+I found myself in a curious research paper reading about the structure of what happens beneath Planck scale, where physics breaks down and intuitively everything becomes one with everything but nobody talks about it because they think the Planck measure, at 10-35 meters, is as small as anything can ever be.

 Coincidentally, that particular research paper was due to another line of study which fell into my lap at the same time I was researching infinity.
 Such coincidences happen often when I am studying math, so much that they should not be called coincidences, but synchronicities.
 Confirmation that it was a synchronicity came from a rather literally random direction that I should briefly explain.

 Long ago, while studying similar ideas, I was meditating, and pretty far away from rational thought (see illustration) when I gained the purely intuitive (i.e. non-rational) understanding that true Infinity, true Oneness, and true Random -- all three of these -- were somehow the same thing.
-I made a note to myself during that thought experiment, telling a future me in the strongest possible way: "Infinity, Oneness and Random are all the same.
+I made a note to myself during that meditative thought experiment, telling a future me in the strongest possible way: "Infinity, Oneness and Random are all the same.
 Remember that!"
-Without going into more detail on a decidedly non-linear process, I'll simply say that is why I went to the search engines looking for a symbol for random.
-To me, random is somehow related to infinity, so I cannot pursue one for long without bringing in the other.
-Hopefully one day, I'll find the more rational version of this insight so I can share it with others.

 However, there is no reliable symbol for random.